 Wi-Fi 6 (802.11ax)

-Wi-Fi 6 is the name given to the IEEE 802.11ax standard by the Wi-Fi Alliance, an industry organization that provides thought leadership, spectrum advocacy, and industry collaboration.
-The new numbering makes it easier to distinguish between the different Wi-Fi generations.
 Wi-Fi 6 is designed to improve efficiency with up to 4x faster speeds and more capacity than Wi-Fi 5 (802.11ac).
-It also offers stronger guest and password security.
+It also offers stronger guest and password security with WPA3 and Enhanced Open.

 Wi-Fi 6, also known as 802.11ax, expands on the 802.11ac standard.
 Wi-Fi 6 provides increased speed, flexibility, and scalability to support growth in the number of IoT and client devices, increased use of cloud, and digital transformation initiatives.
 It enables IT to keep pace with increased demand for Wi-Fi leveraging the same 2.4 GHz and 5 GHz bands as Wi-Fi 5.